dotkom/Nibble2/README.md

 - start bash or cmd and cd to nibble2
 - run: `npm install`
 - copy and paste constants.example.js to constants.js and fill in fields in app/src/common/constants.js
-- run: `npm run dev` to build and run webpack webserver
+- run: `npm run start` to build and run webpack webserver and start Electron.
-- App is hosted on port 8080
+- App is hosted on port 8080, and a Electron window opens.

+## Make Nibble start on boot

+- create a shortcut to `startNibble.bat` and put it in the C:\Users\[your_username]\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup